Unidata/netcdf-c/man4/netcdf.md

   [[\<](#External-Types "Previous section in reading order")]   [[\>](#User-Defined-Types "Next section in reading order")]       [[\<\<](#Data "Beginning of this chapter or previous chapter")]   [[Up](#Data "Up section")]   [[\>\>](#Structure "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ------------------------------------------------------------- ------------------------------------------------------------- --- ----------------------------------------------------------------- ---------------------------- ------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-3.2 Data Structures in Classic and 64-bit Offset Files {.section}
+3.2 Data Structures in Classic and 64-bit Offset Files
 ------------------------------------------------------

 The only kind of data structure directly supported by the netCDF classic